Pope: Critics would be ‘happy if we had hanged 100 abuser priests in St. Peter’s Square’

 Concerning the female diaconate and findings of the papal commission, he told the assembled women religious:

 On the female diaconate: when you all suggested that I appoint a commission — because the idea was yours — I said yes.
 I set up the commission.
 The commission did good work.
 There were all very able: men and women theologians.
 The all agreed up to a certain point, then each one had their own ideas.
 So I will give the President — I will give it to her officially today — the results of the little that everyone agreed on.
 Then, I have with me the personal report from each one, of ones who wanted to go further, of the ones who wanted to stop there.
 And this has to be studied, because I cannot make a sacramental decree without a theological, historical foundation.
-But they worked enough; it’s little, the result it’s a big deal, but it’s a step ahead.
+But they worked enough; it’s little, the result isn’t much, but it’s a step ahead.
 Certainly, there was a form of female diaconate in the beginning, especially in the region of Syria.
 I said it on the plane: they were assisting with the baptisms, in the cases of dissolving marriages, and the form of ordination was not the sacramental formula.
 It was, so to say — this is what those who are informed tell me, because I’m not an expert — it was like the abbatial blessing of an abbess is today, a special blessing for deaconesses.
 We’ll go forward.
 In time, I could have the members of the commission called to see how to go forward.
 I will officially give what was common, and I will keep, I have them — if someone is interested, according to the case, I have give them — the personal opinions of each one.
 But they did a good work, and I’m thankful for this.

 Pope Francis then commented on the broader question of the role of women religious in the Church, saying: